Santiscano/ecoMark-dashboard/README.md

-# EcoMarkDashboard
+# Fuse - Admin template and Starter project for Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server